cloudacademypilot/sql-migration-prerequisites-lab/steps/1_azure_migrate/documentation.md

 ## ASSESSMENT:

-23. Go Back to Azure Portal to open Azure Migrate,Goto Discover,access and migrate.
-Click on Discovered Server Count.
+1. Go Back to **Azure Portal** in your local machine to open Azure Migrate, Goto **Discover,access and migrate**.
+Click on **Discovered Server Count**.

     ![AzureMigrate](assets/image23_1.jpg)

-19. Click **create group** to Group the servers for assessment.
+2. Click **create group** to Group the servers for assessment.

     ![AzureMigrate](assets/assessment1.jpg)

-24. Provide **group name** and select the **discovered machines**.
+3. Provide **group name** and select the **discovered machines**.
 Click **create**.

     ![AzureMigrate](assets/assessment2.jpg)

-25. Select **Create Assessment** and choose **Azure VM**.
+4. Select **Create Assessment** and choose **Azure VM**.

     ![AzureMigrate](assets/assessment3.jpg)

     ![AzureMigrate](assets/assessment4.jpg)

-26. Select the **Group** that was created earlier to perform the assessment on those servers.
+5. Select the **Group** that was created earlier to perform the assessment on those servers.

     ![AzureMigrate](assets/assessment5.jpg)

-27. Review and **create assessment**.
+6. Review and **create assessment**.

     ![AzureMigrate](assets/assessment6.jpg)

     ![AzureMigrate](assets/assessment7.jpg)

-28. Go to **Azure Migrate Hub** overview page and select the **assessment** that has been populated.
+7. Go to **Azure Migrate Hub** overview page and select the **assessment** that has been populated.

     ![AzureMigrate](assets/assessment8.jpg)

-29. Click on the **assessment report** that has been generated.
+8. Click on the **assessment report** that has been generated.

     ![AzureMigrate](assets/assessment9.jpg)

-30. Click on the various options available assessment details blade to see **Azure Readiness & Cost details**.
+9. Click on the various options available assessment details blade to see **Azure Readiness & Cost details**.

    ![AzureMigrate](assets/assessment10.jpg)

    ![AzureMigrate](assets/assessment11.jpg)

    ![AzureMigrate](assets/assessment12.jpg)

-## DEPENDANCY ANALYSIS:
+## DEPENDENCY ANALYSIS:

 When migrating a workload to Azure, it is important to understand all workload dependencies.
 A broken dependency could mean that the application doesn't run properly in Azure, perhaps in hard-to-detect ways.
 Some dependencies, such as those between application tiers, are obvious.
 Other dependencies, such as DNS lookups, Kerberos ticket validation or certificate revocation checks, are not.

 In this task, you will configure the Azure Migrate dependency visualization feature.
 This requires you to first create a Log Analytics workspace, and then to deploy agents on the to-be-migrated VMs.

-1. Return to the Azure Migrate blade in the Azure Portal, and select Servers databases and web apps.
-Under Azure Migrate: Discovery and assessment select Groups, then select the AdventureVMs group to see the group details.
+1. Return to the Azure Migrate blade in the Azure Portal, and select **Servers databases and web apps**.
+Under **Azure Migrate: Discovery and assessment** select **Groups**, then select the **AdventureVMs** group to see the group details.
 Note that each VM has their Dependencies status as Requires agent installation.
-Select Requires agent installation for the web1 VM.
+Select Requires agent installation for the webserver1 VM.

     ![AzureMigrate](assets/dependency1.jpg)

-2. On the Dependencies blade, select Configure OMS workspace.
+2. On the Dependencies blade, select **Configure OMS workspace**.

     ![AzureMigrate](assets/dependency2.png)

-3. Create a new OMS workspace.
-Use AzureMigrateWS as the workspace name, where is a random number.
-Choose a workspace location close to your lab deployment, then select Configure.
+3. Create a new **OMS workspace**.
+Use ```AzureMigrateWS``` as the workspace name, where is a random number.
+Choose a workspace location close to your lab deployment, then select **Configure**.

     ![AzureMigrate](assets/dependency3.png)

-4. Wait for the Log Analytics workspace to be deployed.
-Once it is deployed, navigate to it, and select Agents under Settings on the left.
-Make a note of the Workspace ID and Primary Key (for example by using Notepad).
+4. Wait for the **Log Analytics workspace** to be deployed.
+Once it is deployed, navigate to it, and select **Agents** under Settings on the left.
+Make a note of the **Workspace ID** and **Primary Key** by copying into notepad.

     ![AzureMigrate](assets/dependency4.jpg)

-5. Return to the Azure Migrate 'Dependencies' blade.
+5. Return to the **Azure Migrate Dependencies** blade.
 Copy each of the 2 agent download URLs and paste them alongside the Workspace ID and key you noted in the previous step.

     ![AzureMigrate](assets/dependency5.jpg)

-6. Connect to the Web server1 and Open Edge, and paste the link to the 64-bit Microsoft Monitoring Agent for Windows, which you noted earlier.
+6. Connect to the Webserver1 vm and Open Edge, and paste the link to the 64-bit Microsoft Monitoring Agent for Windows, which you noted earlier.
 When prompted, Run the installer.
 First you need to unistall.
 Note : Machine Restart is NOT required.

    ![AzureMigrate](assets/dependency6_1.jpg)

-Re launch the installer
+   Re-launch the installer.

    ![AzureMigrate](assets/dependency6_2.jpg)

 7. Select through the installation wizard until you get to the Agent Setup Options page.
-From there, select Connect the agent to Azure Log Analytics (OMS) and select Next.
-Enter the Workspace ID and Workspace Key that you copied earlier, and select Azure Commercial from the Azure Cloud drop-down.
+From there, select Connect the agent to **Azure Log Analytics (OMS)** and select **Next**.
+Enter the **Workspace ID** and **Workspace Key** that you copied earlier, and select **Azure Commercial** from the Azure Cloud drop-down.
 Select through the remaining pages and install the agent.

     ![AzureMigrate](assets/dependency7_1.jpg)

     ![AzureMigrate](assets/dependency7_2.jpg)

-8. Now paste the link to the Dependency Agent Windows installer into the browser address bar.
+8. Now paste the link to the **Dependency Agent Windows installer** into the browser address bar.
 Run the installer and select through the install wizard to complete the installation.

     ![AzureMigrate](assets/dependency8.jpg)

-Connect to the SQL and web2 VM and repeat the installation process (steps 6-8) for both agents.
+Connect to the SourceSQLServer and webserver2 VM and repeat the installation process (steps 6-8) for both agents.

 The agent installation is now complete.
 Next, you need to generate some traffic on the hosted application so the dependency visualization has some data to work with.
-Browse to the public IP address of the Web1 server, and spend a few minutes refreshing the page.
+Browse to the public IP address of the webserver1 server, and spend a few minutes refreshing the page.

-####Explore dependency visualization
+## Explore dependency visualization

 In this task, you will explore the dependency visualization feature of Azure Migrate.
 This feature uses data gathered by the dependency agent you installed in above task.

-1. Return to the Azure Portal and refresh the Azure Migrate adventureGroup VMs group blade.
-The 3 VMs on which the dependency agent was installed should now show their status as 'Installed'.
+1. Return to the **Azure Portal** and refresh the Azure Migrate adventureGroup VMs group blade.
+The 3 VMs on which the dependency agent was installed should now show their status as ```Installed```.
 (If not, refresh the page using the browser refresh button, not the refresh button in the blade.
 It may take up to 5 minutes after installation for the status to be updated.)

     ![AzureMigrate](assets/dependency9.jpg)

-2. Select View dependencies.
+2. Select **View dependencies**.

     ![AzureMigrate](assets/dependency10.jpg)